George Germain, 1st Viscount Sackville: Appointment

 On 10 November 1775, Germain was appointed Secretary of State for the American Department replacing Lord Dartmouth in the post.
 At that time, North's cabinet had three secretaries of state; one each for Europe (the Northern Department), America, and the rest of the world (the Southern Department).
 Besides international relations, the secretaries were responsible for a great deal of Colonial administration and for military operations within their area.
 That made Germain the primary minister responsible for suppressing the rebellion that had broken out in 1775 in the colonies.
 He promoted or relieved generals, took care of provisions and supplies and became involved with the strategic planning of the war.

 American War of Independence

-In 1776, he worked with General John Burgoyne to plan, support and issue orders for the Saratoga campaign.
-However, his unclear orders to General William Howe contributed to the campaign's failure.
+In 1776, he worked with General John Burgoyne to plan, support and issue orders for the Saratoga campaign, a British attack from Canada through New York to separate New England from the regions south of there, an expected move expected to end the rebellion.
+Germain sent unclear orders to General William Howe, who captured the Americans' capital of Philadelphia rather than joining with Burgoyne's army.
+This contributed to the campaign's disastrous failure with the defeat and surrender of Burgoyne's entire army.

 Following the entry of France, Spain and the Dutch Republic into the conflict, British emphasis shifted to focus increasingly on their colonial territories in the Caribbean and India.
 British troops were withdrawn from Philadelphia and reinforcements were sent to the British West Indies.
 In 1779 one of Germain's associates, Richard Cumberland, was sent to Madrid for failed talks designed to reach a separate peace settlement with Spain.